Implicit models, latent compression, intrinsic biases, and cheap lunches in community detection: Generative models from community detection methods

 with $e_{rs}=\sum_{ij}A_{ij}\delta_{b_i,r}\delta_{b_j,s}$ and $n_r=\sum_i\delta_{b_i,r}$.
 In this case we can perform the following change of variables,

 with $\Omega(\bm e, \bm n, B)$ being the microcanonical partition function of the SBM~\cite{peixoto_entropy_2012}

 The above computation makes it clear that whenever Eq.~\ref{eq:Wsbm} holds, which happens to be true for many popular quality functions, then the overall approach can be seen as equivalent to the inference of a particular version of the SBM, with a specific weighting factor given by $W(\bm e, \bm n)$.
+We will focus on the class of methods where Eq.~\ref{eq:Wsbm} holds for our further analyses, as they permit simple analytical treatment.
+(In Appendix~\ref{app:others} we consider in more detail situations not covered by our main ansatz, including when the community detection algorithm is not the result of an optimization.)

 Based on this parametrization, we can now decompose $Z(\beta)$ as

 with